dpouls/cg-next/README.md

 ### State Management

-We use Zustand for state management, with the following stores:
+We use Zustand for state management.
-- `useChatStore` - Manages chat messages and room state

-### Real-time Features

-Socket.io is used for real-time chat functionality:
-- Message broadcasting
-- Room management
-- User presence

 ### API Integration

 TanStack Query is used for data fetching:
-- Message history
 - User data
-- Room information
+- Thread and comment data

 ## Contributing